Turn Insights into Action | Overview

 Create Your Action Plan

-You can quickly add action steps, choose three dates to discuss the action plan with your team, and add other pertinent information.
-Email reminders will automatically send a few days prior to each data selected to help prompt the action planning discussions.
+Email reminders will automatically send a few days prior to each follow-up date to help prompt the action planning discussions.

 Refer to the Create an Action Plan article for the step-by-step to build your action plan.